Technology Degrees & Programs

 Would programming be considered IT?

 Yes.
 One of the courses that you will take when you earn an IT associate degree is Introduction to Programming.
 In this programming course you will learn about the basics of programming, such as variables, expressions, conditionals and functions.

 With your computer networking degree, does DeVry take a more hands-on approach or do they focus more on concepts?

-What is a portable IoT kit?
+What is an IoT kit?

 If I am taking networking classes from DeVry University, will I be able to get a complimentary laptop?